milanbukovics/milanbukovics.github.io/projects/teamrose.md

 ## **4. Sensor Fusion & ROS 2 Navigation Integration**

 * Integrated IMU and vision modules for improved localization
-* Built ROS 2 pipelines for sensor streaming & waypoint navigation
+* Contributed to integrate ROS 2 pipelines for navigation
-* Enabled autonomy required for the **Autonomous Navigation Mission**
+* Enabled autonomy required for the Autonomous Navigation Mission

 **Result:** Robust localization in rough outdoor terrain.